paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

 This post makes a good case for talking about Libraries like [Cats](https://typelevel.org/cats/) (*I hope I can stay away from the war going on in the community*), [ScalaZ](https://scalaz.github.io/7/) (always terribel documentation) or Type Classe in [Haskell](http://learnyouahaskell.com/types-and-typeclasses).
 And the most important, how uniformizing the way things interact can bring high degree of reusability and understanding across different domains.

+You can clone and run this [repo](https://github.com/paulosuzart/ocaml-example) to play a bit (tests coming soon)!